 \section{Introduction}

-The use of algorithmic support for decision-making has grown in recent years~\citep{Rudin2020}, influencing decisions such as who gets a loan, who makes it to the next recruitment stage for a job, and who is flagged for fraud investigation~\citep{Reuters2018, Raghavan2020, NYT2017}.
-As algorithmic systems are adopted, their negative impacts have also become more clear~\citep{Angwin2016,Veale2017,Lambrecht2019, Ali2019,Raghavan2020}.
-These systems may replicate the bias we see in our society, leading to potentially discriminatory effects~\citep{Speicher2018}.
-In this study, we outline a methodology to detect such biases in algorithms without data on demographic groups using an unsupervised bias detection algorithm, evaluated on a Dutch public sector risk profiling algorithm.

-In the period 2012-2023, a simple rule-based risk profiling algorithm of the Dutch Executive Agency for Education (DUO) contributed to indirect discrimination in a control process to check whether students were (un)duly allocated a college grant~\cite{DutchParliament2024D07565}.
-A rule-based algorithm, consisting of three apparently neutral characteristics of students (type of education, age, distance to parents), was used to assign higher risk scores to students enrolled in vocational education, younger students, and students who lived near their parental address.
-The seemingly impartial risk assessment led to unequal treatment of students with a non-European migration background, remaining unnoticed for over 10 years and affecting more than 350,000 students\footnote{Between 2012-2023, over 350,000 students were assigned a risk score by the algorithm.
-Our analysis focuses on the student population in two years: 2014 and 2019, which consists of a total of 298,882 students.}~\cite{DutchParliament24724-240}.
-Given this, in 2024 the Dutch Minister for Education, Culture and Science apologized on behalf of the Dutch government for indirect discrimination experienced by students with a non-European migration background and announced a EUR 61 million compensation plan~\cite{DutchParliament24724-240}.
-This example of a new discriminatory algorithm scandal in the Netherlands~\citep{politico22} highlights that not only complex statistical methods, like machine learning and deep learning~\citep{cdei20}, but also simple rule-based algorithms pose significant risks of embedding discrimination in algorithm-supported decision-making processes.
-In a recent interview, the chair of the Dutch Data Protection Authority warned that discriminatory rule-based algorithms are ``around every corner'' in executive branches of the Dutch government~\citep{VK24}.
+Between 2012 and 2023, a simple rule-based risk profiling algorithm from the Dutch Executive Agency for Education (DUO) contributed to indirect discrimination in a control process to check whether students were unduly allocated a college grant~\citep{DutchParliament2024D07565}.
+A rule-based algorithm, consisting of three apparently neutral characteristics of the students (type of education, age, and distance to parents), was used to assign higher risk scores to students enrolled in vocational education, younger students, and students who lived near their parental address.
+The seemingly impartial risk assessment led to unequal treatment of students with a non-European migration background, remaining unnoticed for over 10 years and affecting more than 350,000 students~\citep{DutchParliament24724-240}.~\footnote{Between 2012-2023, more than 350,000 students were assigned a risk score by the algorithm.
+Our analysis focuses on the student population in two years: 2014 and 2019, which consists of a total of 298,882 students.} ``Risk'' in this context, and throughout the text, refers to the risk of ``undue'' or improper granting of college grants to students.